Click here to learn more.

 I’m here to tell you that’s just not the case.
 Most pets who land in shelters are healthy and well-adjusted.
-Often, though, they have been relinquished by owners who didn’t have the time, money or space to care for otherwise healthy and happy
+Often, though, they have been relinquished by owners who didn’t have the time, money or space to care for otherwise healthy and happy dogs and

 In my experience, there are five myths about shelters and shelter pets that come up over and over.
 Here's the truth about all of them.

 Myth: There must be something wrong with a pet if he's in a shelter.